 Certain members of our Board of Directors market avocados through Calavo pursuant to marketing agreements substantially similar to the marketing agreements that we enter into with other growers.
-During the three months ended January 31, 2009 and 2008, the aggregate amount of avocados procured from entities owned or controlled by members of our Board of Directors was \$0.1 million and \$0.2 million.
-Amounts payable to these board members were less than \$0.1 million and \$0.4 million as of January 31, 2009 and October 31, 2008.
+During the three months ended April 30, 2009 and 2008, the aggregate amount of avocados procured from entities owned or controlled by members of our Board of Directors was \$1.2 million and \$1.4 million.
+During the six months ended April 30, 2009 and 2008, the aggregate amount of avocados procured from entities owned or controlled by members of our Board or controlled by members of our Board of Directors was \$1.2 million and \$1.6 million.
+Amounts payable to these board members were \$0.6 million and \$0.4 million as of April 30, 2009 and October 31, 2008.

-During the first quarter of fiscal 2009 and 2008, we received \$0.1 million as dividend income from Limoneira.
+During the three months ended April 30, 2008, we received \$0.1 million as dividend income from Limoneira.
+During the six months ended April 30, 2009 and 2008, we received \$0.1 million as dividend income from Limoneira.